-Before you can use the Twitter API v2, you need an approved developer account.
+Before you can use the Twitter API v2, you need a developer account.
 Once you have an approved developer account, you need to create a Project, and an App inside of that Project.
 For more information about how to get started with the Twitter API, check out this blog post and the getting started section of our documentation.

 For this code sample, you’ll use Python 3.
 You also need to need to connect to the Google Drive API.
 If you need any help getting set up be sure to check out this helpful resource.